zjuter0126/pai/manual/cluster-admin/installation-faqs-and-troubleshooting.md

 First, check out the [NVIDIA site](https://www.nvidia.com/Download/index.aspx) to verify the newest driver version of your GPU card.
 Then, check out [this table](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#binary-compatibility__table-toolkit-driver) to see the CUDA requirement of driver version.

 Please note that, some docker images with new CUDA version cannot be used on machine with old driver.
-As for now, we recommend to install the NVIDIA driver 418 as it supports CUDA 9.0 \~ CUDA 10.1, which is used by most deep learning frameworks.
+As for now, we recommend to install the NVIDIA driver 418 as it supports CUDA 9.0 to CUDA 10.1, which is used by most deep learning frameworks.

 #### How to fasten deploy speed on large cluster?